-If you still think of other kind of crutches, I have other modern options for you.
+If you still think of other kinds of crutches, I have other modern options for you.

-This crutch allows you to walk almost like normal, your hands are complete free and you can even go up and down stairs yourself.
+This crutch allows you to walk almost like normal, your hands are completely free, and you can even go up and down stairs yourself.
 The iWALKFree crutch is easy to store and bring as well.

-These crutch also called a knee scooter.
+These crutches are also called knee scooters.
 You will use your normal leg to scoot yourself from place to place while you put the knee of your injured leg on the padded seat, directing the crutch with the handles and use ease to balance yourself.

 After reading through all types of crutches and alternatives to crutches, I hope you can decide which one might be best for your needs and lifestyle.

-What should you consider as you choose a best crutch
+What should you consider as you choose the best crutch

 Crutches of all normal types require upper body strength from the user for proper use.